donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 ## Data storage

+The physical storage for data is relatively independent to the RDM application, thanks to the abstraction layer provided by iRODS.
+Nevertheless, we do require the underlying data storage to provid the following features:

+* mountable filesystem as it is required by the _filesystem_ iRODS resource type
+* proactive data integrity check to prevent data corruption
+* efficient data de-duplication mechanism to save storage space for eventual duplication of same scientific data in the repository
+* quota on filesystem directory

 ## Auditing

 WARNING: the design of auditing described below is a proposal and still to be discussed.